svantroyen/slate/source/includes/_company.md

-countryCode | string | the code of the country of the company latitude | string | the latitude of the company's office longitude | string | the longitude of the company's office status | string | the status of the company (it can be 'ACTIVATED','DEACTIVATED','PENDING')
+countryCode | string | the code of the country of the company latitude | string | the latitude of the company's office longitude | string | the longitude of the company's office status | string | the status of the company (values can be 'ACTIVATED','DEACTIVATED','PENDING')